Foreword by Ross

 Hardcover, approx. 220 pages.

-very much less attention from the research community and from industry than
+attention from the research community and from industry than cryptography.

-cryptography.
-This situation is, however, changing rapidly and the first
+This situation is, however, changing rapidly and the first academic

-academic conference on this topic was organized in 1996.
-The main driving
+conference on this topic was organized in 1996.
+The main driving force is

-force is concern over protecting copyright; as audio, video and other works
+concern over protecting copyright; as audio, video and other works become

-become available in digital form, the ease with which perfect copies can be
+available in digital form, the ease with which perfect copies can be made

-made may lead to large-scale unauthorized copying, and this is of great
+may lead to large-scale unauthorized copying, and this is of great concern

-concern to the music, film, book and software publishing industries.
-At the
+to the music, film, book and software publishing industries.
+At the same

 encryption services have motivated people to study methods by which private